hafen/aws/README.md

 ## Notes ##
 *****
 *   This is based on Amazon AMI image 2.4.2.
 More current AMIs come with R 3.x preinstalled and will be looked at in the future
-*   Amazon Hadoop 1.0.3 comes with Google proto bufs 2.4.1.
-This is based on Rhipe 0.74 which depends on proto bufs 2.4.1.
+*   Amazon Hadoop 1.0.3 comes with Google proto bufs 2.4.1
+*   This script uses Rhipe 0.74 which depends on proto bufs 2.4.1
 *   Rhipe 0.75 is based on proto bufs 2.5.0 and initial testing was unsuccessful even with prot bufs 2.5 manually installed

 ## Known Issues ##